Analysis of singular subspaces under random perturbations: Introduction

 The same result also holds for $\vvvert \sin\angle(V_k, \widetilde V_k) \vvvert$. \end{theorem}

-In the context of an unitarily invariant norm $\vvvert \cdot \vvvert$, there exist several well-established methods to quantify the separation between $U_k$ and $\widetilde U_k$.
-These include using In Section \ref{sec:distance}, we provide a detailed discussion about the equivalence or relationships among these various methods.
+In the context of a unitarily invariant norm $\vvvert \cdot \vvvert$, there exist several well-established methods to quantify the separation between $U_k$ and $\widetilde U_k$.
+These include using In the supplementary material \cite{WangSupp24}, we provide a detailed discussion about the equivalence or relationships among these various methods.

 The traditional bounds previously mentioned offer precise estimates, catering to worst-case scenarios.
 However, modern applications often operate under the premise that the data matrix $A$ satisfies specific structural assumptions.
 A typical case is when $A$ has a low rank $r$, where $r$ remains constant or experiences slow growth relative to $N$ and $n$.
 Moreover, the noise matrix $E$ is generally assumed to be random.